nishilkulkarni/FluxNet-docs/components/ckg-conv-block-with-gat.md

 # FluxNet

-The `FluxNet` class combines `CKGConv` with a GATv2 attention mechanism to create a comprehensive continuos kernel graph convolution layer.
+The `FluxNet` class combines `CKGConv` with a GATv2 attention mechanism to create a comprehensive continuos kernel graph convolution block.

 ## Purpose
 - Integrates `CKGConv` with GATv2Conv attention